freitas-rodrigo/FreeEnergyLAMMPS/README.md

 # Free-energy calculation of solids using LAMMPS
-This repository hosts a set of examples on how to compute the free energy of solids using [LAMMPS](http://lammps.sandia.gov/).
+This repository hosts a two examples on how to compute the free energy of solids using [LAMMPS](http://lammps.sandia.gov/).
 The methods for free-energy calculation are the Frenkel-Ladd and the Reversible Scaling.
-Details about the algorithm implementation, capabilities, and theoretical aspects of the  methods can be found in
+Details about algorithm implementation, syntax, and theoretical aspects can be found in

 ["Nonequilibrium free-energy calculation of solids using LAMMPS" Rodrigo Freitas, Mark Asta, and Maurice de Koning.
 Computational Materials Science
 DOI:10.1016/j.commatsci.2015.10.050](https://doi.org/10.1016/j.commatsci.2015.10.050)

 ## Installation
 LAMMPS needs to be compiled with some standard packages in order to be able to perform free energy calculations.
-In the examples included here we will be running LAMMPS in serial.
-Follow the following commands below in order to install LAMMPS.
+Follow the commands below in order to install LAMMPS.
 Starting from an empty directory use the following commands:
 ```
 git clone https://github.com/lammps/lammps.git lammps
 cd lammps/src